 - Predicting future demand and taking steps to reduce health risks though technology-enabled public health interventions.

-- Group risk stratification for those who are at risk of becoming frequent service users
+- Risk stratification used for specific groups i.e. those who are at risk of becoming frequent service users

 - Whole population stratification deployed and fully implemented.